jorgEVOplasmids/MDR_ISs/README.md

 ### Log-rank test to test survival during experimental evolution

 To compare the survival of the KPN08 samples with and without pOXA-48 (**Fig. 2B**) we used the *survival* and *survminer* R packages implemented in the **EESCRIPT**.
-We used a Log-Rank test per antibiotic comparing the pOXA-48- and pOXA-48+ strains survival against
+We used a Log-Rank test per antibiotic comparing the pOXA-48- and pOXA-48+ strains survival against the different antibiotics.
+We specifically used the modified Log-Rank test with the Fleming-Harrington method, which assigns larger weights to final times of the experiment.